NicholasJBond/Perkins-POS/README.md

- 2.6 Uptades:
+ 2.7 Uptades:
-- Added transaction database
+- Added ability to change the settings
-- Created settings window accessible from menu bar.
-Not yet functional.
+- Access the settings through menu bar or doing 000000000 return.